 No!
 People dislike information dumps.
 Space out your posts.

 Think of holding a conversation with a friend.
 Your level of engagement is entirely on how "in" the conversation you want to be.
-With social media, you're taking that same dynamic and applying it online.
+With social media, you take the same dynamic and apply it online.
 So comment on your friends' posts, photos and videos.
 Like and share their photos and videos.
 Ask questions, post your status, follow trends and share interesting news.

 Also, as with any other conversation, keep it civil.